PUF for the Commons: Enhancing Embedded Security on the OS Level: PUF Design for the RIOT OS

 \subsection{Detection of Soft Resets}

-Memory must be uninitialized for PUF operations, which is achieved by a power-off cycle in the order of seconds~\cite{sl-casmu-12}.
-Shorter resets can occur, however.
+Memory must be uninitialized for PUF operations, which is achieved by a sufficiently long power-off cycle.
+Short resets can occur, however.
 In such cases, the PUF procedure must not be executed to prevent duplicate seeds and false key construction.
 Kietzmann~\etal~\cite{ksw-gpngi-22} present a simple detection mechanism to catch soft-resets.
 In a nutshell, the soft-reset writes a memory marker to a known address.
 On soft-reset, the marker will persist in memory.
 Conversely, a sufficient power-off cycle changes the value of the marker and enables PUF operation.
-We extend this mechanism to improve the reliability.
+One caveat of this approach is a false negative decision, which can be triggered by only a single bit flip in the marker variable, while old values stay in memory.
+In a baseline experiment we analyzed the hamming distance between the marker variable and the expected value and decreased the duration of the low-power cycle.
+Our results show notable signs of memory retention (decrease of the hamming distance) below 3\,ms, which should be excluded.
+Longer cycles, however, may still incur memory retention, sometimes in the order of seconds~\cite{sl-casmu-12}.

+\paragraph{Distance Detection} A future soft-reset detection stage could improve the false negative sensitivity and incorporate a distance metric to the detection algorithm.
+Additionally, an individual marker per device could utilize the inverse startup pattern, maximizing the range of potentially flipping bits, which increases granularity.

 \paragraph{Sleep State Report Interface} The memory marker is at risk to be manipulated during runtime, by software defects, or intentionally by adversaries that manage to execute malicious code (\autoref{sec:secu_consider}).
 This can cause an undetected soft-reset, resulting in zero-entropy seeding and false key reconstruction.
 We extend the power management (PM) API in RIOT by a function to report the preceding state after a reset.
 Only if the marker-based detection fails \textit{and} the system starts from deep sleep, PUF operation is executed.
 Not all platforms support this feature, unfortunately.